xcore/sc_usb_device/module_usb_device/doc_design_guide/index.rst

 ============================

-This document is a design guide for using the XMOS USB Device (XUD) Library to create USB 2.0 devices on the XMOS xCORE architecture.
+This document is a design guide for using the XMOS USB Device (XUD) Library to create both Full and High Speed USB 2.0 devices on the XMOS xCORE devices.

 .. toctree::